| 授業名 | Data Science & AI for Leaders |

 General learning approach:

-3. You are free to upload public docs and links, your notes, photos, data, etc to NotebookLM.
+5.d You may upload public documents and links, as well as your own notes, photos, and data, to NotebookLM.

 General learning approach:

-3. You are free to upload public docs and links, your notes, photos, data, etc to NotebookLM.
+5.d You may upload public documents and links, as well as your own notes, photos, and data, to NotebookLM.

 授業スケジュール Course Schedule